Madeira Terrace: Madeira Lift

 Toward the east of the terrace, in Kemptown, Madeira Lift is an ornamental Victorian lift or elevator which opened on 24 May 1890.
 The 3-stage lift tower links Madeira Drive at beach level, to Marine Parade above, with an intermediate stop at the terrace walkway.
 At its base it opens into Madeira Shelter Hall, which is currently occupied by the Concorde 2 music venue.

 The lift tower has a pagoda-style roof and a weather vane depicting a dolphin.
 The top stage of the lift tower originally had a square-faced, projecting clock, but this is no longer in place.
 The top section is surrounded to the east, west and south by a square platform with a railing.
 The lift has sliding, metal grille-type doors and is timber-lined and functional.

 The lift was closed to the public in July 2007, and major work was carried out on the lift mechanisms and shaft.
 It reopened in April 2009.
 Later, it was closed again and its exterior at marine Parade restored, reopening in 2013.

-The lift operates, currently without the intermediate stop, throughout the summer—closing on the last weekend of September each year.
+The lift previously operated without the intermediate stop, throughout the summer—closing on the last weekend of September each year.
 It is operated by Concorde 2 on behalf of Brighton and Hove City Council.
+As of 2023, it is now closed indefinitely pending future repairs to the shaft of the lift.

 Thieves stripped various shelters and the roof of the lift of over 10 tonnes of lead and copper in December 2019.